 Other Useful Degrees

 There are many other degrees that are attractive to the FBI.
 These cover everything from the way a person thinks to the relationship between nations.
 With the right application, almost any serious degree can be useful to an FBI agent.
 Psychology, sociology, foreign language, or law majors are all useful to the FBI.
+You could be useful to the FBI with a degree in human resources, marketing, film, English, journalism or visual arts.
+The FBI looks for a diverse set of skills and abilities, and they will consider hiring people with many different types of degrees as long as the applicant can meet all the other requirements for the job.

 Minors for Prospective FBI Agents